 A Senegalese center whose extraordinary 7-foot-6 frame made him a global fan favorite and a symbol of basketball's limitless potential.

-Tacko Fall's journey is a tale of height and heart.
-Born in Dakar, he didn't seriously pick up a basketball until his late teens, his life previously focused on academics.
-His move to the United States for high school turned him into a viral sensation; watching a man of his stature move with coordination was a spectacle.
+Tacko Fall grew up in Dakar and did not seriously pick up a basketball until his late teens, his life focused on academics.
+His move to the United States for high school turned him into a viral sensation.
 At the University of Central Florida, he developed into a defensive force, leading the Knights on a memorable NCAA tournament run.
-Though considered a project by NBA standards, his work ethic and beloved personality earned him chances with the Boston Celtics and Cleveland Cavaliers.
-While his on-court minutes were limited, his presence in the league—and his dominance in the G League—cemented his status as one of the most recognizable and adored figures in the sport.
+Considered a project by NBA standards, his work ethic and personality earned him chances with the Boston Celtics and Cleveland Cavaliers.
+His on-court minutes were limited, but his presence in the league and dominance in the G League made him one of the most recognizable figures in the sport.

 1981–1996